szze/SpecFlowPlus-Resources/FAQ.md

 <h1 id="Sales">Sales and Pricing</h1>

+## How much does a SpecFlow+ license cost?

+The list price for a single user is EUR 159.
+This includes 1 year of upgrades and support.

 ## Are bulk discounts available?

 We can offer discounts on larger orders (5+), with the discount depending on the number of licenses.
 Please contact us at support [at] specflow.org for a quote.